West Virginia Counseling License Requirements

 How many openings will there be for West Virginia counselors each year?

-The Bureau of Labor Statistics projects 420 annual openings in West Virginia for counselors through 2026.6 The greatest number of openings is projected for educational, guidance, school, and vocational counselors (180), followed by rehabilitation counselors (110).6 Substance abuse and behavioral disorder counseling, mental health counseling, and marriage and family therapy positions may also have 90, 80, and 60 annual openings, respectively.6
+The Bureau of Labor Statistics projects 480 annual openings in West Virginia for counselors through 2030.6 The greatest number of average annual openings is projected for substance abuse, behavioral disorder, and mental health counselors (200), followed by educational, guidance, and career counselors and advisors (120).6 Rehabilitation counseling, “all other” counseling, and marriage and family therapy positions may also have 80, 60, and 20 average annual openings, respectively.6

 What continuing education (CE) activities are accepted for LPC license renewal in West Virginia?